-To find out how much fluid your vehicle's cooling system can hold, refer to Refill capacities in this section.
-If your vehicle is equipped with a diesel engine, refer to the Refill capacities section of your 6.0 Liter Power Stroke Direct Injection Turbo Diesel Owner's Guide Supplement.
+To find out how much fluid your vehicle's cooling system can hold, refer to Maintenance Product Specifications and Capacities in this section.
+If your vehicle is equipped with a diesel engine, refer to the Maintenance Product Specifications and Capacities section of your 6.0 Liter Power Stroke Direct Injection Turbo Diesel Owner's Guide Supplement.